What Concrete Makes Worse

 In Rust, filtering a list is one line:

-In Concrete, there are no closures.
-No lambdas.
-No anonymous functions.
+In Concrete, there are no closures in the Rust or JavaScript sense.
+No lambdas with invisible captures.
 You write a named function and pass it:

 fn is_active(user: &User) -> Bool {